-The original ITP was executed in duplicate original form and became effective when a duplicate original was acknowledged by signature of the Permittee on the last page of the original ITP and returned to CDFW's Habitat Conservation Planning Branch at the address listed in the Notices section of this ITP.
-The original ITP's effective date was May 29, 2020.
-This remains the effective date for the original take authorization.
-The Amended ITP shall become effective when signed by CDFW.
-Unless renewed by CDFW, this Amended ITP's authorization to take the Covered Species shall expire on June 30, 2027.
+This ITP shall be executed in duplicate original form and shall become effective once a duplicate original is acknowledged by signature of the Permittee on the last page of this ITP and returned to CDFW's Habitat Conservation Planning Branch at the address listed in the Notices section of this ITP.
+Unless renewed by CDFW, this ITP's authorization to take the Covered Species shall expire on April 30, 2025.

-Notwithstanding the expiration date on the take authorization provided by this Amended ITP, Permittee's obligations pursuant to this Amended ITP do not end until CDFW accepts as complete the Permittee's Final Mitigation Report required by Condition of Approval 7.10 of this Amended ITP.
+Notwithstanding the expiration date on the take authorization provided by this ITP, Permittee's obligations pursuant to this ITP do not end until CDFW accepts as complete the Permittee's Final Mitigation Report required by Condition of Approval 7.10 of this ITP.